hackforla/new-schools-today/README.md

-# How to contribute
+## How to contribute

-Explain the different ways people can contribute.
-For example:
+#Who we are looking for
+- UX Designers
+- Graphic Designers

+#How to join
 - Join the team
   - Join our slack
   - Come to Hack For LA Santa Monica on Monday Nights